monsiisaiah1212/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a function that checks for uppercase characte
+A program that checks for a digit (0 through 9)